Cookies on this website

 Will we get lost?

 We hope not!
 We regularly check our route notes, which are written as easy-to-read bullet points, and provide a map (usually 1:50,000).
-For some holidays, we can also provide GPX tracks on request.
+For the vast majority of holidays, we can also provide GPX tracks on request so that you can navigate using GPS.

 As well as guiding you from A to B, the route notes provide information about the places of interest you pass.
 If there’s a worthwhile detour, we point this out too, and even suggest eateries for lunch.